rkitover/windows-dev-guide/README.md

 You can access the piped-in input in your own functions as the special `$input` variable, like in some of the functions in the [`$profile`](#setting-up-powershell).
-This is the worst way to do this, but it is the most simple.
+This is the worst way to do this, it's better to make an advanced function with a process block, which I won't cover here yet, but it is the most simple.

 Here is a more typical example of a pipeline: